 - Terramar Thermasilk top & bot

 - Starter Athletic Briefs Underwear

 Rain/storm gear – These include the rain pants, gloves, warm hats, pack cover, and rain jackets.
-They also incorporate some optional waterproof rain mitts.
+They also incorporate some free waterproof rain mitts.
 Keep these gears at the top of your pack for the sake of easy access when needed.